 The process of growing Black Beauty eggplant is very similar to that of growing other varieties of eggplant.
 First, growers will need to obtain seedlings for transplant into the garden or a package of seed.
 Since Black Beauty is very popular, it is likely that growers will be able to find these plants at local garden centers.

 Eggplants thrive in warm weather and will not tolerate frost.
 Transplants should not be planted into the garden until all chance of frost has passed.
-Due to their long growing season and initial slow growth, Black Beauty seed should be started indoors at least 8-10 weeks before the average last frost date.
+Due to their long growing season and initial slow growth, Black Beauty seed should be started indoors at least eight to ten weeks before the average last frost date.

 To sow, fill the trays with seed starting mix.
 Add one or two seeds to each cell in the seed tray.
 Place the tray in a warm location and keep it consistently moist until germination takes place.
 This may take several weeks.
 For many, germination may be improved with the help of a seed starting warming mat.
 Once the seeds have germinated, grow them in a sunny window or with grow lights until time to harden off the plants and transplant outdoors.